Giorgina has been involved in acting and drama teaching from 1996.

 Finally she graduated with a thesis on: ‘Dynamic procedures for reading aloud’.
 The research dealt with problems relative to language and comprehension difficulties and the verbal transference of literary texts, the hypothesis being didactic solutions both for the improvement of verbal expression and communication as well as improvement of learning processes.
 In brief a functional link between physical action and enunciation and cognitive links between movement, imagination and phonation.

-She is continuing her studies on Phonetics and Phonology at the University Roma Tre, where she took the Bachelor on Foreign Languages and Linguistics (maximum mark and honours) in 2008 and where she is now attending the Master on Linguistics.
+She is continuing her studies on Phonetics and Phonology at the University Roma Tre, where she took the Bachelor on Foreign Languages and Linguistics in 2008 and then the Master on Linguistics in 2011, both with maximum mark and honours.

 “In acting, imagination has three aspects: impulse, belief, and concentration.
 Impulse “the leap of the imagination” may be conscious or unconscious in origin, but it is useless without belief, which is the actor’s faith that what he is saying, doing, and feeling is both interesting and appropriate.
 Concentration both causes and results from impulses and belief.
 The actor who has enough belief and will to follow his impulse is usually concentrated.
 On the other hand, much of the actor’s work consists in making himself sentient, in creating the experience, and this involves a deliberate search for the proper objects or means of becoming concentrated.
 In turn, a state of concentration leads to impulse and belief.
 In other words, the actor cannot really think on stage unless he is concentrated, and he cannot be concentrated unless he is really thinking on stage.
 Imagination thus operates in terms of these three interacting factors, and when all three are operating does imagination in acting actually function.
 Training the actor to be really alive involves his being conditioned to receive impulses from the imaginary stimuli, to make this real-that is, believable to himself- and thus to awaken the proper sensory, emotional, or motor responses.”